AjinkyaGokhale/Gesture-Recognition/README.md

 + "Best of luck": formed by crossing the index and middle fingers
 + "OK": if the ratio of the area of the contour of the hand to the area of the bounding box is greater than 27, the program will recognize the "OK" gesture instead.
 This is included as a way to differentiate between the three-finger gesture and other similar gestures, such as the "peace" or "victory" signs.

+Furthermore, Gesture_Recognition_with_Swipe.ipynb is able to detect 4 swipe gestures in addition with the above sign gestures.

++ Swipe Up
++ Swipe Down
++ Swipe Left
++ Swipe Right

 ## Requirements
 + Python 3
 + OpenCV